f4exb/sdrangel/plugins/channelrx/demodnfm/readme.md

 <h3>11: CTCSS tone</h3>

 This is the tone squelch in Hz.
-It can be selected using the toolbox among the usual CTCSS values and `--` for none.
+It can be selected using the toolbox among [these CTCSS values](https://en.wikipedia.org/wiki/Continuous_Tone-Coded_Squelch_System) and `--` for none.
 When a value is given and the CTCSS is activated the squelch will open only for signals with this tone squelch.

 <h3>12: CTCSS tone value</h3>